 e.
 If you were a platen worker, who believes that the employees need a raise, which average would you prefer?
 Why?

 6. Print-O-Matic printing company spends specific amounts on fixed costs every month.
-The costs of those fixed costs are in Example 3.1.12 a.
-Find the mean and median.
+The costs of those fixed costs are in Example 3.1.12 b.
+Find the mean and median with the bank charger removed.